Put-in-Bay Ohio Sea Grant News

 The ongoing research projects in Put-in-Bay Ohio Sea Grant have warned water treatment plants of incoming algal blooms, developed better treatment methods for contaminated drinking water, and confirmed that Lake Erie fish are safe to eat even during an algal bloom.

-Winslow joined Put-in-Bay Ohio Sea Grant as assistant director in 2011, after having taught courses at Stone Lab and mentoring students in the Research Experience for Undergraduates (REU) program for eight years.
-He was promoted to associate director in 2014 and successfully took on the leadership of the Put-in-Bay Ohio Sea Grant Ohio Sea Grant in 2015 with the retirement of former director Dr. Jeffrey Reutter.
+Winslow joined Put-in-Bay Ohio Sea Grant as assistant director in 2011 after teaching courses at Stone Lab and mentoring students in the Research Experience for Undergraduates (REU) program for eight years.
+He was promoted to associate director in 2014.
+He successfully took on the leadership of the Put-in-Bay Ohio Sea Grant in 2015 with the retirement of former director Dr. Jeffrey Reutter.

 Winslow holds a bachelor’s degree from Ohio University and a Ph.D. in biology from Bowling Green State University.
 His research focused on invasive round gobies and their impact on smallmouth bass populations.
 Ohio State University’s Put-in-Bay Ohio Sea Grant College Program is part of NOAA Sea Grant, a network of 33 Sea Grant programs dedicated to the protection and sustainable use of marine and Great Lakes resources.
 For more information, visit the Put-in-Bay Ohio Sea Grant website.